 Deliver immigration services for a specific population within the Office of Global Services (i.e., US and foreign national students and scholars studying or working abroad) to permit lawful entry into the country in which the individual will be studying or working.
 Advise on opportunities, rights and responsibilities under the law and refer to other University departments, attorneys, or governmental agencies as necessary.
 Counsel international students/scholars/employees on all personal, health, social, cultural, financial, and immigration matters related to their stay within the appropriate portal campus or Global Academic Center within the NYU 'Global Network University'.
 Collaborate with staff, schools, departments, and outside organizations (including embassies, consulates, vendors, and consultants) to provide information on immigration/mobility requirements and procedures.

-Required Education: Bachelor's in Management, Communications, Business, Education, or Liberal Arts
+Required Education: Bachelor's Degree management, Communications, Business, Education, or Liberal Arts

-Preferred Education: MBA or Master's in cross-cultural communication, counseling, or area of cultural studies, foreign language, TESOL.
+Preferred Education: Master's Degree in cross-cultural communication, counseling, or area of cultural studies, foreign language, TESOL.

-Required Experience: Minimum 2 years' relevant immigration regulations advisement and compliance experience or equivalent combination of education and experience.
+Required Experience: 2+ years relevant immigration regulations advisement and compliance experience or equivalent combination of education and experience.
 Experience teaching/training/presenting.

 Required Skills, Knowledge and Abilities: Knowledge of immigration and exchange visitor requirements for multiple global locations.
 Ability to communicate effectively with people from different cultural backgrounds; excellent organizational, interpersonal and written and oral communication skills.
 Student centric mindset, self-starter with creative thinking, ability to see both long term and immediate picture, ability to prioritize without direction.
 Computer literacy.